 Our encounters with pharmacists at a hospital or clinic are brief; the only glimpses we get of the pharmacists’ world are rows of cabinets and shelves behind the glass panel at the dispensary.
 In reality, a pharmacist does a lot more than distributing prescribed drugs; they advise patients, doctors, and nurses on drug use and dosage, as well as engage in research and pharmaceutical production.
 The pivotal role of pharmacy in our healthcare infrastructure means that a career in this field offers good prospects and job satisfaction.

-The pharmacy programme at CUHK is run by the School of Pharmacy under the Faculty of Medicine, and the annual intake quota was scaled up from 30 to 55 in 2012, and further increased to 61 last year.
+The pharmacy programme at CUHK is run by the School of Pharmacy under the Faculty of Medicine, and the annual intake quota was scaled up from 30 to 55 in 2012, and further increased to 61 in 2016.

 Upon graduation, Yuki shall be joining a profession of which 25% of its workforce is made up of CUHK graduates.
 On top of hospitals and clinics, pharmacists in Hong Kong also find employment in pharmaceutical companies, teaching and research, geriatric care and civil service.
 According to Prof. Zuo Zhong, Director of the School of Pharmacy, many CUHK BPharm alumni are now serving key positions in various pharmacy sectors in Hong Kong.